mertyildiran/Plexus/README.md

 <!-- LaTeX of above image: Total = ( potential_{0} \times weight_{0} )\ +\ ( p_{1} \times w_{1} )\ +\ ( p_{2} \times w_{2} )\ +\ ...\ +\ ( p_{N} \times w_{N} ) \\ \center Potential = \left | sin(T^{2}) \right | -->

 Value of **instability** may only be updated by the neurons which have been subscribed to the subject neuron with a similar manner with classical backward propagation of errors.
 But in Plexus networks the error is called **fault**.
 I'll explain the calculation of **fault** later in this article.
-Just like the updating of **potential**, the update of **instability** happens in the **fire()** function (when the neuron is fired).
-But as I said it updates the subscriptions not the same neuron, like this:
+Just like the updating of **potential**, the update of **instability** happens when the neuron is fired.
+But as I said, it updates the subscriptions not the same neuron, like this:

 <p align="center">
   <img src="https://raw.githubusercontent.com/mertyildiran/Plexus/master/docs/img/calc_of_instability.gif" alt="Calculation of instability"/>